53Aries/TLTB-Mini/README.md

 ## Development Notes

-This project is based on the original TLTB design but simplified for ESP32-C3:
+This project is based on the original TLTB design, simplified for ESP32-S3:
 - Removed display functionality
 - Removed INA226 current monitoring
-- Simplified to basic RF + relay control
+- Focused on RF + relay control with a simple web UI
-- Added serial interface for configuration
+- AP-only by default for reliable configuration

 The RF learning algorithm supports various remote control protocols through the RCSwitch library, with burst detection and noise filtering for reliable operation.